YihuaXuCn/test_binpre/README.md

 6. cp `s7.py` and `__init__.py` from "unzip_ftp" to "{BinPRE_home}/Analyzer/Groundtruth"
 7. then run "run_ftp_server.sh" in a terminal
 8. run `sudo docker container ls -a` to find a container whose image name is `binpre_ae`
-9. use "sudo docker exec -it {container_name} /bin/bash" to start a new terminal, where {containter_name} is from 6th step
+9. use "sudo docker exec -it {container_name} /bin/bash" to start a new terminal, where {containter_name} is from the last step
 10. then run "run_ftp_client.sh"